Are you eligible?

 You can nominate a different complying fund, but no more than once in any 12 month period.
 Should your nominated complying fund account become inactive or no longer accept these superannuation contributions you will need to nominate a different complying fund.

 What information is required?

-You need to fill in the Choice of Superannuation Fund form nominating your complying superannuation fund.
+You need to fill in the Choice of Superannuation Fund form, which you can find at the bottom of this page, nominating your complying superannuation fund.